Online Colleges by State and School Type

 List of 11 Different College Types

 Public CollegesA public college or public university is a higher education institution that is primarily funded via public means.
 In the United States, the bulk of public colleges are state universities funded by their state entities.
 It is though public funds that public colleges and universities receive subsidies to operate the school.
 Interesting fact to know: each state in the union has at least one public college with the largest states exceeding 30 public colleges and universities.
 Tuition is bisected between in-state and out-of-state with tuition being higher for families that have not contributed (in the form of taxes) to that particular state and associated college.
+A list of public colleges can be found by state by reading our article on college admissions.
+College-bound students can quickly learn more about specialty degrees such as pharmacy, nursing, med school, physical therapy, law school, and veterinary medicine via our expansive set of career guides.

 Community CollegesA community college is another type of higher education institution that is primarily a publicly funded, two-year institution.
 Community colleges are also known as Junior Colleges, City Colleges, or Technical Colleges depending on the region around the country and generally mean the same thing.
 At a community college, students will often take coursework to achieve an associate’s degree, certificate, diploma, continuing education, or adult education program.
 A typical scenario for a student is to take two years at a community college and transfer to a four-year college or university to complete their bachelor’s degree.
+Get the facts about community college on our latest research article that includes: pay increases for community college students, enrollment trends, top states, transfer rates, completion rates, and a list of community colleges by state.

 Massage SchoolsMassage schools are higher education institutions that provide students with knowledge and hands-on experience in the field of massage.
 The discipline of massage involves working on the body with targeted pressure using motion, tension, vibration, or manually depending on the desired goal(s).
 The variations of pressure techniques can range from moving, stationary, structured, or unstructured.
 The overarching goal of a massage is to help promote well-being, relaxation, and aid recovery.
+Discover a full list of accredited massage therapy colleges and career insights with our exclusive guide.

 Career CollegesA career college is often interchangeable with the terms vocational college and trade school as the emphasis is very similar from school type to school type.
 Career colleges exist to provide quality technical and vocational skills to students.
 The objective of the material learned in a career college is to provide a platform for students to move from school to a skilled trade job upon completion.
 As vocational and trade schools evolve, many have provided an increasing emphasis on academic preparation in addition to the technical and vocational skills.

 Graduate SchoolsA graduate school or grad school is a degree-granting higher education institution that awards master’s, doctoral, and various advanced certificates for students that have earned a qualifying undergraduate degree.
 The terms graduate school can be integrated into a public or private university or can be a stand-alone higher education institution.
 For graduate school programs within an undergraduate degree granting college or university, it is common for the same professors to teach upper-level classes along with undergraduate courses.
+Find a list of stand-alone graduate schools with our article or search for programs utilizing our exclusive search tools.

 Fashion Art SchoolsFashion art schools or fashion design school is an entity emphasizing the aesthetics and design into clothing and accessories.
 As you know, fashion is heavily emphasized by culture, region, and social attitudes which oscillates over time.
 The goal of a student attending a fashion art school is to construct clothing and accessories that are pleasing to the eye and functional.
 These creations can be produced for a niche market or for the general public depending on the brand, emphasis, and distribution channels.